adobe/bot_army_cookbook/src/recipes/set-default-values.md

 ```

-There's a log going on here, so let's unpack it.
+There's a lot going on here, so let's unpack it.

 First, if you define a function that has default values and multiple clauses, you
 need to make a "function header" which specifies the defaults but has no body.
 You